-The Company's ability to raise additional funds will depend on its clinical and regulatory events, its ability to enter into collaboration or license agreement with others and factors related to financial, economic and market conditions, many of which are beyond its control.
+The Company's ability to raise additional funds will depend on its clinical and regulatory events, its ability to identify promising in-licensing opportunities, and factors related to financial, economic, and market conditions, many of which are beyond its control.
 The Company cannot be certain that sufficient funds will be available when required or on satisfactory terms.
 If adequate funds are not available, the Company may be required to significantly reduce or refocus its operations or to obtain funds through arrangements that may require the Company to relinquish rights to certain of its products, technologies or potential markets, any of which could delay or require that the Company curtail its development programs or otherwise have a material adverse effect on its business, financial condition and results of operations.
-In addition, the Company have to delay, reduce the scope of or eliminate some of its research and development, which could delay the time to market for any of its product candidates, if adequate funds are not available.
+In addition, the Company may have to delay, reduce the scope or eliminate some of its research and development, which could delay the time to market for any of its product candidates, if such adequate funds are not available.
 To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of such securities would result in ownership dilution to existing stockholders.
+There are no assurances that the Company will be able to raise additional financing for the amounts required to execute the Company's business plans and on terms acceptable to the Company.